-By this time tomorrow, the Boyfriend and I will be on our way to Hong Kong where we will be spending eight days away for my birthday holiday trip :) All my bags are packed (with just a few miscellaneous items to stuff) and I am so raring to go!
+By this time tomorrow, I will be on my way to Hong Kong where we will be spending eight days away for my birthday holiday trip :) All my bags are packed (with just a few miscellaneous items to stuff) and I am so raring to go!

 I trust that everything will go as planned for our holiday, but with enough room for serendipity to work its magic.

 I'm grateful for having just the right amount of baggage ---and I am not talking about travel baggage but life baggage.
 I am thankful it's just the right "weight" for what I can handle, and yet light enough that it's not oppressively heavy to tie me down.
-I am grateful for having this much freedom at this point in my life and that I can get away and experience the wonders of travel with someone I love.
+I am grateful for having this much freedom at this point in my life and that I can get away and experience the wonders of travel without leaving any responsibilities left behind at home.

 Happy Like God